 Federal and state law requires that public school students in grades 3 through 8 and in high school take annual statewide Minnesota Comprehensive Assessments (MCAs) in reading and math.
-Schools and districts must use the annual test data to demonstrate that all students are making adequate progress toward performing proficiently in English and math.
 Students also must take statewide science assessments in grade 5 and 8, and once in high school when they complete their life sciences curriculum.
 No Child Left Behind Act of 2001, Pub.
 L. No. 107-110, Title I; Minn.
 Stat. § 120B.30

-GRAD Tests
+Alternative Assessments to GRAD Tests